 The U.S. Mint went forward with their plan.
 They minted more than 1.5 million new aluminum Lincoln pennies in 1973 for intended release in 1974.
 Opposition to the plan, however, was immediate.
 Leadership in the copper industry rebuked efforts to abandoned the metal.
 Moreover, those in the vending machine industry became vocal about their concerns over the ability of machines to function with aluminum coins.
 There was an additional problem to all of this that no one foresaw: radiodensity.

 Radiodensity is the inability of kinds of electromagnetic radiation to pass through a material.
 That is, pediatric radiologists cited the aluminum coins as a risk because they would be difficult to locate in an X-ray scan.
 An aluminum coin might be undetectable if a child ingested one.
 The coin might appear indistinguishable from human tissue on the images.

 In time, the cost of copper declined.
 This, coupled with the growing voice of aluminum detractors left the initiative dead.
 The U.S. Mint recalled the aluminum coins.
 However, a small portioned were never returned, probably totalling 12 to 14 coins.
-These few pieces have remained hidden and unsold, therefore their value remains obscure.
+These rare 1973 and 1974 aluminum pennies have remained hidden and unsold, therefore their value remains obscure.

 However, in early 2014 a San Diego resident claimed to own a 1974-D aluminum coin.
 The “D” signifies that it was minted in Denver.
 The owner’s father was once a deputy superintendent of the Denver Mint.
 Some initial estimates put the value of the piece at $250,000 with some suggesting that the value could reach as high as $2 million.